webstah/dkp-gist/README.md

 ### Top-1 Accuracy on CIFAR10

-*Results below are an average of four randomly initialized trials trained for 50 epochs.*
+*Results below are an average of four randomly initialized trials trained for 50 epochs with default parameters.*

 |               |  Test Accuracy  |
 | ------------- | --------------- |